Story: Canterbury places

 Page 8 – Central Christchurch

-The magnitude 6.3 earthquake that hit Christchurch on 22 February 2011 destroyed many buildings in the central city and caused 185 deaths.
+The magnitude 6.3 earthquake that hit Christchurch on 22 February 2011 destroyed buildings in the central city and caused 185 deaths.
 Many of the buildings had been weakened by the magnitude 7.3 earthquake that affected the city on 4 September 2010.
-On 30 July 2012 the Christchurch Central Development Unit of CERA (the Canterbury Earthquake Recovery Authority) issued a Blueprint plan for the city within the four avenues.
+On 30 July 2012 the Christchurch Central Development Unit of CERA (the Canterbury Earthquake Recovery Authority) issued a Blueprint Plan for the city within the four avenues.
 This will guide the rebuilding and recovery of the inner city.

 The Avon River